 The following order of priority sets out the relative urgency of foreseeable repairs over the next 5 years.
 It is not a definitive programme of work and subject to funding, items further down the list could be brought forward if desired.
 They are priced individually but savings can be made by grouping the works and taking advantage of scaffold for other works.
-The figures are ex vat and do not include for scaffolding.
+Scaffold costs are not included in the following costs.